chrissly31415/smuRF/README.md

 - crossvalidation
 - shared memory parallelization

-Dataset, parameters & workflow definition are read from a textfile setup.txt which may contain:
+Dataset, parameters & workflow definition are read from a textfile "setup.txt" which may look like:

 dataset=data/mp_train.csv
 testset=data/mp_test.csv